Tamupiwa/memrest/README.md

 5. Model -> UserModel

-##Creating an Access policy
+## Creating an Access policy

 Access policies restrict users to ViewSets/endpoints based on their roles defined by thier organization memberships.
 Each endpoint is an allow only policy with deny by default.
 Each access policy must implement a scoped_queryset method which returns a queryset of all the resources a users is able to read and edit based on the permissed organizations (a list of organizations a user has membership for based on the access policy of the viewset they are trying to access.
 An access policy is then applied to a ViewSet as below.
+For more on access policies visit the official library source https://github.com/rsinger86/drf-access-policy
 ```

 class BooksAccessPolicy(AccessPolicy, BaseAccessPolicy):